punksnotdev/INSTRUMENT/README.md

 # INSTRUMENT
-### v0.1.prealpha.0
+### v0.1.alpha.0
 #### afterthought

 # IMPORTANT / IMPORTANTE

 #### English:

-INSTRUMENT is about to be publicly released on April 24th, 2019.
+INSTRUMENT is now publicly available as an alpha-release.

+Please try this tool and [get in touch](mailto:furenku@gmail.com).

-Expect turbulence in this repository while this date approaches.
+Expect turbulence in this repository while this test phase evolves.

-Spanish translation of the following document will be published that day in this same hyperlink.

-#### Español:
-INSTRUMENT está a punto de ser liberado públicamente el 24 de abril, 2019.

-Espere turbulencia en este repositorio mientras se acerca esa fecha.

-La traducción al español del siguiente documento se publicará ese día en este mismo hipervínculo.

-# Quick Tutorial
+# Tutorial